-A. LADDERS AND SCAFFOLDS
+C. LADDERS AND SCAFFOLDS

-1. The Electrical Contractor shall provide their own ladders, scaffolds, etc. of substantial construction for access to their work in various portions of the building as may be required.
+1. The Electrical and Low-voltage Contractors shall provide their own ladders, scaffolds, etc. of substantial construction for access to their work in various portions of the building as may be required.
 When no longer needed, they shall be removed by the Contractor.

-B. PROTECTION DEVICES
+D. PROTECTION DEVICES

-1. The Electrical Contractor shall provide and maintain their own necessary barricades, fences, signal lights, etc., required by all governing authorities or owner.
+1. The Electrical and Low-voltage Contractors shall provide and maintain their own necessary barricades, fences, signal lights, etc., required by all governing authorities or shown on the drawings.
 When no longer needed, they shall be removed by the Contractor.

-C. TEMPORARY FIRE PROTECTION
+E. TEMPORARY FIRE PROTECTION

-1. The Electrical Contractor shall provide all necessary first aid hand fire extinguishers for Class A, B, C and special hazards as may exist in his own work area only in accordance with good and safe practice and as required by jurisdictional safety authority.
+1. The Electrical and Low-voltage Contractors shall provide all necessary first aid hand fire extinguishers for Class A, B, C and special hazards as may exist in his own work area only in accordance with good and safe practice and as required by jurisdictional safety authority.